|Adderley coat of arms|

 |Fillongley Hall: entrance hall.|

-Inside there is quite a grand entrance hall with four giant red scagliola columns in the corners and a glazed circular skylight; for views of the other interiors see here.
+Inside there is quite a grand entrance hall with four giant red scagliola columns in the corners and a glazed circular skylight, which Gervase Jackson-Stops called 'one of the great unsung interiors of the Greek Revival in England'; for views of the other interiors see here.

 The Adderley family of Hams Hall and Fillongley Hall

 He died in 1612/13 and was buried 15 February 1612/13.
 His widow died 1 May 1661, aged 82.

 (2) Sir Charles Bowyer Adderley (1814-1905), 1st Baron Norton (q.v.);